 How long does the polygraph exam take?

 A typical polygraph examination will include a pre-test interview phase, a chart collection phase and a test data analysis phase.
-The polygraph process will generally last 60 to 90 minutes from beginning to end.
+The polygraph process will generally last 60 to 90 minutes from beginning to end for a private test.
+Pre-employment exams take two hours.
 The actual polygraph test is quick but we do not like to rush our clients.
 This is an important test for you.

 What about the Computerized Voice Stress Analyst test (CVSA)?

 To date, the AAPP has found no scientific studies or independent research which support voice stress analysis as a method of discriminating between truth and deception.
 In fact, the most recent study by the Department of Defense, completed in September 1996, concluded that there was "no credible evidence to validate voice analysis as an effective instrument for determining deception.

 Ultimately, every procedure and process employed by a law enforcement agency must be able to withstand the in-depth scrutiny of judicial proceedings.
 In making a determination of acceptability, the courts will weigh the available scientific data.
 “Testimonials” without the support of reliable scientific (information will not meet the standards for acceptable evidence.
 Polygraph is the only deception detection device which has the scientific support and has earned judicial acceptance for expert testimony.